codebrane/gork/README.md

 	~/Library/Containers/com.webinhq.ReadKit/Data/Library/Application Support/ReadKit/ReadKit.storedata
 </pre>

-so copy it, for example to /tmp/ReadKit.storedata and run the following command. blogs.json will be created in the current working directory:
+so copy it, for example to /tmp/ReadKit.storedata and run the following command. blogs.json and blogs.opml will be created in the current working directory:

 <pre>
-	gork /tmp/ReadKit.storedata blogs.json
+	gork /tmp/ReadKit.storedata blogs
 </pre>